 Read About Dr. Johnson

-Dr. Johnson said she always knew she liked taking care of people, when she was in fifth grade she decided she would become a doctor.
-After a knee injury in high school, she started working with the school’s athletic trainer and got her first taste of emergency medicine.
-A family friend who is an orthopedic surgeon encouraged her to attend Arkansas State University in Jonesboro.
-While writing her application essay for medical school (and most likely grinding her teeth she says) she chipped her front tooth.
-While getting it fixed, her dentist suggested she stay and see what he does.
-She loved that he got to see whole families, varying levels of severity of procedures, play with colors, and sculpt little masterpieces that were not only beautiful but functional.
-She was hooked!
-The next day she started applying to dental school and studying for the DAT.
-While in dental school, she realized she had a passion for cosmetic dentistry.
-Dr. Johnson feels that she has been blessed with amazing mentors and a wonderful job that allows her to live her dream by replacing pain with smiles every day.
+While writing my application essay for medical school (and most likely grinding my teeth she says) my front tooth chipped.
+While getting it fixed, my childhood dentist, Dr. Lee Wilson, suggested I stay and see what he did for a living.
+I loved that he got to see whole families, a variety of procedures, play with colors, and sculpt little masterpieces that were not only beautiful but functional.
+I was hooked!
+The next day I started applying to dental school and studying for the DAT.
+While in dental school, I became passionate about cosmetic dentistry.
+I have been blessed with amazing mentors and a wonderful job that allows me to live my dream by replacing pain with smiles every day.